-College of the North Atlantic Campus Director, administrator, or designates of Fisher Children's Centre have the right to discharge a child indefinitely or for a prescribed period of time.
+College of the North Atlantic Campus Directors, administrators, or designates of College of the North Atlantic Child Care Centre have the right to discharge a child indefinitely or for a prescribed period of time.
 The details of such discharge will be described in detail and issued to the parents(s) in writing within 24 hours after the decision has been made.
 A minimum two-week written discharge notice to the parent(s) will be provided.
 Payment of fees are required up to and including the last day the child is eligible to attend the program.

-Reasons for discharge may include but are not limited to unpaid child care fees; consistent late pick-up of child(ren) after closure of centre; inappropriate conduct of a parent(s); submission of documents or forms that are falsified or fraudulent; change in a student/employee status.
+Reasons for discharge may include but are not limited to: Unpaid child care fees; consistent late pick-up of child(ren) after closure of centre; inappropriate conduct of a parent(s); submission of documents or forms that are falsified or fraudulent; change in a student/employee status.